isomerpages/moe-yummybuddies/_for-educators/Why use the Yummy Buddies?.md

   with young learners as they acquire knowledge and skills in a way that is both entertaining and memorable.
 ---
-### Engage before educate
+### Engage to educate
+With their different personalities and quirks, the Yummy Buddies represent a range of learning dispositions and attitudes that will resonate with young learners as they acquire knowledge and skills in a way that is both entertaining and memorable.

+![why](/images/Website/educator_why.jpg)

 * Comics and animations help concretise abstract concepts
 * Help students form emotional connections to educational content
-* Can be especially helpful to motivate reluctant learners The Yummy Buddies are adorable digital characters designed to motivate and sustain students in their learning.
+* Can be especially helpful to motivate reluctant learners

-![why](/images/Website/educator_why.jpg)

-With their different personalities and quirks, the Yummy Buddies represent a range of learning dispositions and attitudes that will resonate with young learners as they acquire knowledge and skills in a way that is both entertaining and memorable.

 ### Aligned with  MOE curriculum